FraglyG/gigtree_frontend/README.md

 ## Production

-In production, this will be served via Caddy reverse proxy.
-(Coming Soon)
+For production, the files should be served via a Caddy reverse proxy.
+Works out of the box for the Nixpacks builder.